Browser Notification Abuse

 A Client Deadline

-It's Tuesday afternoon at Brightwave Analytics.
+It's Tuesday afternoon.
 Alice has a client presentation due tomorrow morning for Meridian Group, and she needs professional infographics to visualize the engagement data.
 Building them from scratch would take hours she doesn't have.

 -